telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-the-group-panel.md

 # Styling Group Panel

->tipBefore reading this topic, you might find useful to get familiar with the [Template Structure of the GridViewGroupPanel and GridViewGroupPanelItem]({%slug radgridview-styles-and-templates-templates-structure%}).
+>tipBefore reading this topic, you might find it useful to get familiar with the [Template Structure of the GridViewGroupPanel and GridViewGroupPanelItem]({%slug radgridview-styles-and-templates-templates-structure%}).

 In this article we will discuss the following topics: